-The paper is organised as follows.
-First we briefly discuss some related work in Section 2.
-In Section 3 the new strategy is described.
-The experimental system and the workloads used in our experiments are discussed in Section 4.
-Experimental results are presented in Section 5.
-Finally the conclusions are given in Section 6.
+The paper is organized as follows.
+Firstly, we briefly discuss some related work in Sect.
+2. Our strategy for setting time slots with a reasonable length, but not seriously degrading the performance of short jobs is described in Sect.
+3. The experimental system and the workloads used in our experiments are discussed in Sect.
+4. Experimental results are presented in Sect.
+5. Finally, the conclusions are given in Sect.
+6.

-2 Related Work
+2. Related Work